python-cffi/cffi/doc/source/overview.rst

       from cffi import FFI
       ffibuilder = FFI()

-      # cdef() expects a string declaring the C types, functions and
+      # cdef() expects a single string declaring the C types, functions and
       # globals needed to use the shared object.
 It must be in valid C syntax.
       ffibuilder.cdef("""
           float pi_approx(int n);
       """)

-      # set_source() names the python extension module "_pi_cffi" to produce
+      # set_source() gives the name of the python extension module to
-      # and the C source code as a string that once compiled will call the
+      # produce, and some C source code as a string.
+This C code needs
-      # function.
+      # to make the declarated functions, types and globals available,
+      # so it is often just the "#include".
       ffibuilder.set_source("_pi_cffi",
       """
       	   #include "pi.h"   // the C header of the library